Skip to main content

 • FAQs

 • 📍 Where do the buses depart from?
-All buses depart from the Miami Central Station (Miami Intermodal Center).
+All buses depart from the Miami Intermodal Center.
 You must take the free MIA Mover train from Level 3 of the terminal to get there.

 • 💰 How much does the ticket cost?
-A single trip costs $2.25 USD.
-It is one of the cheapest ways to leave the airport.
+A single trip costs USD 2.25, with a daily cap of USD 5.65 no matter how many trips you take.
+It's one of the cheapest ways to get out of the airport.

 • 💳 How do I pay?
-You need an EASY Card or the GO Miami-Dade Transit app.
-You can buy and reload the card at the vending machines at Central Station.
-Cash is not accepted on board.
+You can use an EASY Card, the GO Miami-Dade Transit app, or directly your contactless credit/debit card or phone.
+Cash is accepted on the bus farebox (not on Metrorail).

-• 🌙 Does it run at night?
-Yes, several key routes operate 24 hours, but the frequency decreases considerably overnight.
-It's important to check the schedules if you arrive on a late-night flight.
+• 🌙 Does it operate at night?
+Yes, several key routes operate 24 hours, but frequency decreases considerably at night.
+It's advisable to check schedules if you arrive on a night flight.

 Image